 However, 802.1Qbg will fare better in virtualized environments (once the hypervisor vendors eventually implement it in their vSwitches), as it allows the hypervisor to tell the EVB bridge what it needs (for example, which VLAN to create).
 802.1Qbh has no such protocol; a port extender (including an UCS blade server) can tell its controlling bridge how many ports (virtual NICs) it has but not how they should be configured.

-The details of VMware networking (including VN-Tag, VN-link and EVB/VEPA) are described in VMware Networking Deep Dive webinar (register here).
-If you want to learn more about modern data center architectures, buy a recording of my Data Center 3.0 for Networking Engineers webinar.
+The details of VMware networking are described in VMware Networking Deep Dive webinar.
+If you want to learn more about modern data center architectures, watch Data Center 3.0 for Networking Engineers webinar.
 Both webinars are also part of the yearly subscription package.